orlp/peekread/README.md

 # peekread

+This crate allows you to take an arbitrary `Read` stream and 'peek ahead' into the stream without consuming the original stream.
+This is done through the `PeekRead` trait which has the method `peek`.
+When this method is called it returns a new `PeekCursor` object implementing `Read`, `BufRead` and `Seek` that allows you to read from the stream without affecting the original stream.
+The `PeekRead` trait is directly implemented on a select few types, but for most you will have to wrap your type in a `SeekPeekReader` or `BufPeekReader` that implements the peeking behavior using respectively seeking or buffering.
+Please refer to the [**the documentation**](https://docs.rs/peekread) for more information.

 The minimum required stable Rust version for `peekread` is 1.31.0.
 To start using `peekread` add the following to your `Cargo.toml`: